 Having a loved one die suddenly, whether it is from an accident at work, on the road in a motor vehicle collision, or from negligence in a hospital or nursing home, is absolutely devastating.
 Now, your life is in upheaval – this is impacting your finances, your emotions, your family, and even potentially your career.
 At this point, you may be wondering who you can turn to for justice.
 A skilled wrongful death lawyer will be able to fight on your behalf, as well as your loved ones, to ensure your family gets the justice your loved one deserves.
 In addition, they will provide a high level of compassion and sensitivity to the case as they work to obtain accountability for the actions of those who caused harm to your family member.

 A wrongful death claim is intended to provide compensation to the family of the deceased.
-This compensation can not only cover the financial burden the family now has to bear, but also provide a recovery of sorts for the now-lost income, as well as any pain and suffering the deceased may have endured.
+This compensation can not only cover the financial burden the family now has to bear, but also provide recovery of sorts for the now-lost income, as well as any pain and suffering the deceased may have endured.
 Wrongful death claims can be filed in two ways.
 The first way is a survival action, and the second is a wrongful death action.

 Survival Action: The survival action is brought by the surviving members of the deceased individual’s family on behalf of the estate.
-This will cover the areas mentioned above: the funeral expenses incurred by the death of the family member, and pain and suffering that surrounds their death.
+This will cover the areas mentioned above: the funeral expenses incurred by the death of the family member, and the pain and suffering that surrounds their death.
 Medical expenses are also covered under the survival action.

-Wrongful Death Action: The wrongful death action is filed by the direct family members of the deceased, including spouses, children, and parents.
+Wrongful Death Action: The action is filed by the direct family members of the deceased, including spouses, children, and parents.
 This is intended to cover areas such as loss of income and loss of consortium, or loss of companionship, and loss of support.

-Knowing who can file a wrongful death claim can be confusing.
+Knowing who can file a claim can be confusing.
 Just like there are two ways to file a wrongful death claim, there are two categories someone can file under for their claim.
 The first is as a primary beneficiary.
 A primary beneficiary is someone who is a spouse, child, or parent of the deceased.
 The second is as a secondary beneficiary, which is the sibling, cousin, niece or nephew, or another relative.

-When there is a situation where there is either no primary beneficiary or no primary beneficiary willing to come forward, then a secondary beneficiary may file both a wrongful death and a survival action on behalf of both the primary and secondary beneficiaries.
+When there is a situation where there is either no primary beneficiary or no primary beneficiary willing to come forward, then a secondary beneficiary may file both wrongful death and survival action on behalf of both the primary and secondary beneficiaries.
 A primary beneficiary may also file a survival action in a wrongful death case.

-Some of the damages a person can expect to file a wrongful death or survival claim for are the following:
+Some of the damages a person can expect to file a wrongful death or survival claim are the following: